 If you want to bring a mobile, your travel documents, or a camera with you on a bamboo raft, then consider bringing a reliable waterproof bag.
-We’ve been using a basic 5L bag while kayaking and canoeing on our travels, and it has saved our equipment many times.

 * You will bike and do bamboo rafting WITHOUT your backpack.
 It will be stored in a truck and the driver will give it back to you at the point where you start trekking/finish rafting.

 * Water is provided during the bike ride.
 For the rest of the trip, you will be able to buy it at the home stays.